 I will never forget the exhilaration of watching the strange sky above, and the speed with which the entire system passed from sea to land was truly incredible.
 Glad to get whatever photos I could of this storm, I take them as proof that bad weather makes for excellent landscape photography, and the best camera is the one you have with you (though it doesn’t hurt to carry some of your better gear around from time to time).
 This surreal cloudscape scene is included in my collection of sky and cloud photo prints, featuring a variety of dramatic clouds and abstract skies.

 While on a walk through the coastal forest of Mendocino County in California, I came upon a quietly running clear stream.
-Sunlight filtered through the trees above, illuminating the rippling water as it passed over smooth, multicoloured stones, creating ribbons of light across the shadowy stream-bed.
+Sunlight filtered through the trees above, illuminating the rippling water as it passed over smooth, multicoloured stones.
+Ribbons of light shimmered across the shadowy stream-bed.
 I only shot two frames of this spot, close and abstracted in black and white to emphasize the tone and texture of the contrasting liquid and hard rocky surfaces.
-A fluid moment in time brought to life by the shimmering motion of light through water.
+A fluid moment in time brought to life by the motion of water and light.